Reviews You Can Rely On

 Carpet Cleaning

 The worst performer in our carpet test was the iLife V3S Pro, which left entire sections untouched.
-The Lefant M210 wasn't far behind—it managed to pick up a few Cheerios but struggled with anything more embedded.
-Neither model has a brush roller, relying instead on open suction slots, which means they can't agitate carpet fibers to dislodge debris.
+The Lefant M210 wasn't far behind.
+It managed to pick up a few Cheerios but struggled with anything more embedded.
+Neither models have a brush roller, relying instead on open suction slots, which means they can't agitate carpet fibers to dislodge debris.
 As a result, both had a hard time with heavier materials like sand and even moderately settled messes like rice.

 robot vacuum - if you prioritize carpet cleaning, make sure that any model you...

-They don't have the suction and deep-agitating rollers necessary to suck debris buried under longer carpet fibers.
-Some even struggled to move on shaggy rugs, so you still need a quality upright vacuum or a good canister vacuum for effectively cleaning thick rugs.
+They don't have the suction and deep-agitating bristles necessary to suck debris buried under longer carpet fibers.
+Some even struggled to move on shaggy rugs, so you still need a quality upright or canister vacuum for effectively cleaning thick rugs.

 Hard Floor Cleaning

-For its more affordable price point, I have to give a shout out to the Eufy 11s Max: It vacuumed our hard floors as well as the most expensive model we tested (90% pick up), making it a great buy for households needing help with their hard floors.
+For its more affordable price point, we have to give a shout-out to the Eufy 11s Max.
+It vacuumed our hard floors as well as the most expensive model we tested (90% pick up).
 In fact, if you're willing to run it a bit more frequently to compensate for its random navigation, its vacuuming abilities could approach stellar status.

 Edges and Corners